Augustus Agar: Early life

 As a part of his training, Agar went to sea in a 5,650 ton second class cruiser, HMS Highflyer, and afterwards on the slightly older HMS Isis.
 These ships were stationed at Bermuda and many classes were held ashore when the ships were in port.
 Agar had many pleasant memories of sports, swimming, boating and picnics during this period.

 Agar served at sea in a number of ships in the prewar period, including the battleships HMS Prince of Wales attached to the Mediterranean Fleet, and HMS Queen, commanded by Captain (later Admiral) David Beatty.
 He greatly admired Beatty's dash and style.

 Agar's early training gave him a thorough grounding in basic naval matters, especially in handling small boats.
 This was to prove a great asset later in his career.
 In 1910 Agar passed his seamanship examination with flying colours and was made an acting sub-lieutenant.
 During 1911, he served aboard a destroyer, HMS Ruby.
 He spent the next period on course at Portsmouth and studying at the Royal Naval College, Greenwich.
 He was promoted to lieutenant on 30 June 1912.

 After his courses were complete, Agar was assigned to small ships, his first being Torpedo Boat No. 23.
 In April 1913 he was sent to learn to fly.
 It was not entirely his métier, though he obtained his licence after enduring three crashes in the very primitive aircraft of the time.
 He joined the pre-dreadnought battleship HMS Hibernia in September 1913, attached to the Home Fleet.

-During this period, Agar became a gunnery expert.